emehrkay/Pypher/README.md

 * `rel_in(*args, **kwargs)` -- this will start an incoming relationship.
 See `Relationship` for argument details.
 * `alias(alias)` -- this is a way to allow for simple `AS $name` in the resulting Cypher.
 * `property(name)` -- since Pypher already co-opted the dot notation for stringing together the object, it needed a way to represent properties on a `Node` or `Relationship`.
 Simply type `q.n.property('name')` or `q.n__name__` to have it create `n.name` in Cypher.
 See `Property` for more details.
 * `operator(operator, value)` -- a simple way to add anything to the chain.
+All of the Pypher magic methods around assignments and math call this method.
 Note: the `other` needs to be a different Pypher instance or you will get a funky Cypher string.
 * `_` -- the current Pypher instance.
 This is useful for special edge cases.
 See `Property`

 ### Param

 *`Param`* objects are simple containers that store a name and a value.

+* These objects are useful when you want finer control over the names of the bound params in the resulting Cypher query.
 * These can be passed in to Pyper instances and will be referenced by their name once the Cypher string is created.
 * `Pypher.bind_param` will return an instance of a Param object.